Spain Explained

 We hope that this article has clarified how wills work in Spain.
 It may sound a little daunting because it is different from the process you are familiar with in your home country.

-Our will-making service includes legal and fiscal advice, preparation, translation, Notary fee and inscription in Registry.
-You needn’t worry about anything.
-However, we will need you to provide us with the relevant documentation including your passport, residency information or NIE number.
+Our will creation service includes legal and tax advice, drafting, translation, notary fees and registration at the Registry.
+There’s nothing for you to worry about.
+However, you will need to provide us with the relevant documentation, including your passport, residence details or NIE number.

-However difficult the conversation may be, once you have made your will and expressed your wishes, you should feel better knowing that your forethought will help your inheritors.
+However difficult the conversation may be, once you have made your will and expressed your wishes, you should feel better knowing that your forethought will help your heirs.

 See all